polystate/library/README.md

 3/3/2021 - Duplicate copy books for array solved.
 However, problem still with toggle read on two identical books that needs to be fixed.
 Some more methods and code added to constructor.

 3/4/2021 - All books created have a unique ID, which stops any problems with deleting duplicates in arrays and the table rows.
 Table css adjusted a bit.
 Buttons to fit Action side with Action header added.
 'Hide' button added at bottom of form to disable form popup.
+Design also improved with ID and Library Card looking more interesting.